 What’s the difference (ICP vs buyer persona)?

-Typically, your ideal customer profile outlines the type of organization you should try to sell to and your buyer persona is describes the person who buys from you.
+Typically, your ideal customer profile outlines the type of organization you should try to sell to, and your buyer persona describes the person who buys from you.

-But both ICPs and buyer personas help you better identify the decision makers in your target market.
-And knowing who that is ensures you are creating promotions, sales pitches, and content that resonates with potential customers.
+But both ICPs and buyer personas help you better identify the decision-makers in your target market.
+And knowing who that is ensures you create promotions, sales pitches, and content that resonates with potential customers.

 In this quick guide, we’ll cover everything you need to know about building your own ICPs and buyer persona and how to use them to get more (better qualified) leads.